CRINK: Background

 The roots of cooperation among the nations stretch back decades during the onset of the Cold War, based on the divide between the First World and Second World.
 The Soviet Union represented the lead superpower of the latter, providing assistance to and sharing communist, anti-Western philosophies with the People's Republic of China and North Korea.

-While these nations have generally remained on neutral or good terms since the dissolution of the Soviet Union, their alliance intensified significantly following the Russian invasion of Ukraine.
-Foreign policy analyst Andrea Kendall-Taylor stated that it seemed that Russian President Vladimir Putin misjudged the level of "extraordinary" Western coordination between the United States, Europe, and other West-friendly countries on economic sanctions and military aid to Ukraine.
-She also expressed that the West's hardline and absolute response inadvertently served as a catalyst for Russia to accelerate pushing for closer economic and diplomatic ties with nations at odds with Western nations, due to it seemingly marking a "point of no return" for Russian–Western relations that increased Putin's determination to move past them.
+While these nations have generally remained on neutral or good terms since the dissolution of the Soviet Union, their alliance intensified significantly following the Russian invasion of Ukraine and the West's response in the form of economic sanctions and military aid to Ukraine.

 In 2021, Clifford May described Russia, China and Iran as neo-imperialist powers who "seek to restore what they consider their rightful realms, and all see the U.S. as their biggest obstacle.
 It's on this basis that they now have a flourishing alliance".
 Discussing Russian neo-imperialism in Ukraine, Orlando Figes wrote in 2022 that "we can see a new type of empire arising in Eurasia, uniting countries with historic grievances against the West".
 He said that "ideas of a nationalist, socially conservative, anti-Western and religious character ... underpin dictatorships in Russia, China, and Iran".

 Characteristics

 While CRINK is not a formal union or alliance, it is generally united by a shared opposition to what it calls U.S. hegemony and the Western-led international order.
 The countries have dramatically increased their economic and military cooperation while coordinating their diplomatic, information, and security efforts, operating as a loose coalition of like-minded states in resistance to economic or ideological pressure from Western nations.
-Collectively and individually, the CRINK members, are globally known for their countries' authoritarian leadership, their opposition to the West and involvement in military conflicts.
+Collectively and individually, the CRINK members are globally known for their countries' authoritarian leadership, their opposition to the West, and involvement in military conflicts.
 The countries have no formal alliance, but are seemingly united by common interests akin to the motto of "the enemy of my enemy is my friend."
+Collectively, they share the goal of creating a multipolar world order that diminishes U.S. global dominance, which includes resisting "external meddling in their internal affairs, the expansion of U.S. alliances, the stationing of American nuclear weapons abroad, and the use of coercive sanctions".